ruslan-andreev/apinodejs/README.md

 ## Implementation details <a name="Implementation-details"></a>
   How to run project:
   - Instull Docker.
-  - Pull folder from GitLab: https://gitlab.com/ruslan-andreev/api-nodejs-solvd
+  - Pull folder from GitHub: https://github.com/ruslan-andreev/apinodejs
   - Open console and run command "docker-compose up --build"

   Application will start on port http://localhost:3500